Won Global View

 Yesterday,

-• The Stoxx 600 declined 0.7% and breached its 10- and 21-DMA.Near-term support is at its March 14 low, followed by its 50-DMA (-0.5%).
+• The Stoxx 600 bounced off its 21-DMA and closed almost 0.5% higher.
+It has reclaimed its 10-DMA, with next resistance at its early March high.
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• Twelve of the 16 indices we track closed in the red.
-Six indices are in a Confirmed Uptrend, six in an Uptrend Under Pressure, two in a Rally Attempt, and two in a Downtrend.
-The average distribution day count stood at 4.5.
+• Twelve of the 16 indices we track closed in the green.
+Eleven are in a Confirmed Uptrend, three in a Rally Attempt, and two in an Uptrend Under Pressure.
+The average distribution day count stands at 3.7.

-• Of the 19 European Focus List names, 17 ideas are trading above their 200-DMA, while nine ideas are trading above their 50-DMA.
+• All the 21 European Focus List names are trading above their 200-DMA, while 20 ideas are trading above their 50-DMA.